Lost Art Of Bending Over: How Other Cultures Spare Their Spines

 And by "engage the hamstrings," she also means stretching them.

 "Oh yes!
-In order to hip hinge properly, your hamstrings to have to lengthen," Shapiro says.
+In order to hip hinge properly, your hamstrings have to lengthen," Shapiro says.
 "If you have tight hamstrings, they prevent you from bending over easily in that way."

 Tight hamstrings are extremely common in the U.S., Kennedy says.
 They may be one reason why hip hinging has faded from our culture: Stiff hamstrings are literally hamstringing our ability to bend properly.

 But hip hinging isn't totally lost from our culture, Shapiro says.
-"I just saw a website on gardening that recommended it, and many yoga websites recommend bending at the waist, too."
+"I just saw a website on gardening that recommended it, and many yoga websites recommend bending at the hips, too."

 And the hip hinging is sprinkled throughout sports.
 Weightlifters use it when they do what's called a deadlift.
 Baseball players use it when they bat.
-Tennis start Rafael Nadal does it when he sets up a forehand.
+Tennis star Rafael Nadal does it when he sets up a forehand.
 And in football, players kneel at the line of scrimmage with beautiful hip hinging.

-Toddlers, less than three years old, are great hip hingers.
+Toddlers younger than 3 years old are great hip hingers.
 They haven't learned yet from their parents to bend like a cashew.

-Whether not hip hinging will prevent back pain or injuries, doctors don't know yet, says Dr. DJ Kennedy, a spine specialist at Stanford University and a former weightlifter.
+Whether or not hip hinging will prevent back pain or injuries, doctors don't know yet, says Dr. D.J.
+Kennedy, a spine specialist at Stanford University and a former weightlifter.

 Still, though, Kennedy says he tries to hip hinge as much as possible.